Serenade for Strings (Dvořák): Form

 Dvořák's Serenade for Strings consists of five movements:

 With the exception of the finale, which is in modified sonata form, each movement follows a rough ABA form.
 It is believed that Dvořák took up this small orchestral genre because it was less demanding than the symphony, but allowed for the provision of pleasure and entertainment.
 The piece combines cantabile style (first movement), a slow waltz (second movement), humorous high spirits (third movement), lyrical beauty (fourth movement) and exuberance (fifth movement).

 Scoring

 The work is scored for full string orchestra, with staves for Violin I & 2, Viola (divisi), Cello (divisi) and Contrabass (double bass).
 It is typically performed with 4–6 instruments per part, though usually 2 or 3 double basses are sufficient.

-Description of movements
+Movements

 I. Moderato

 The first movement starts off the Serenade in the key of E major.
 The second violins and cellos introduce the lyrical main theme over an eighth note pulse in the violas.
 The theme is traded back and forth, and the second violins reprise it under a soaring passage in the firsts.

 At measure 31, the movement modulates into G major and presents a new, dancelike theme, based on a dotted rhythm.
 At measure 54, the movement modulates back into E major and the primary theme returns.
 The movement ends on three E major chords.